Living in Torino

 Finding an accommodation in Torino

-As explained in the “Fees and Scholarships” section of this website, Engaging Conflict will provide accommodation for the applicants who obtain one Freetorino scholarship.
+As explained in the “Fees and Scholarships” section of this website, Engaging Conflict will provide accommodation for the applicants who obtain an ONCAMPUS or a FREETORINO scholarship.

 All other participants will have to organize their stay in Torino independently.
 The Summer School office will do its best to advise any successful applicant as he/she finds adequate accommodation in town.